-In 2022, SCHK supported vulnerable children in Hong Kong and around the world, with a primary focus on Asia.
+In 2023, SCHK supported vulnerable children in Hong Kong and around the world, with a primary focus on Asia.

-As a strategic priority, SCHK continued to expand significantly its programmes in Hong Kong, operating a children's centre in a district with one of the highest child poverty rates, and serving vulnerable children also in other districts through outreach to schools and partner organisations.
-In 2022, SCHK's domestic programmes supported 19,897 children and adults.
-Our programmes primarily focus on ensuring a safe and caring environment for children, free of violence and abuse, and enhancing children's mental wellbeing.
+As a strategic priority, SCHK continued to expand its programmes in Hong Kong, operating a children's centre in a district with one of the highest child poverty rates, and also serving vulnerable children in other districts through outreach to schools and partner organisations.
+In 2023, SCHK's domestic programmes supported 26,106 children and adults.
+Our programmes focus primarily on ensuring a safe and caring environment for children, free of violence and abuse, and enhancing children's mental wellbeing.
 Our Heart to Heart Parent-Child Programme teaches parenting without violence to prevent violence in the homes, and our Child Safeguarding services support organisations with policy development and training to ensure that their operating environment is child-safe.
 Our mental wellbeing programmes continued to build children's resilience and support their social and emotional development.
 Our advocacy efforts complement programme activities to raise awareness of child protection and mental health issues affecting children, and ensure that laws and policies contribute to an enabling environment for child development.

-In 2022, SCHK supported development programmes across 12 countries.
-In Bhutan, China, Laos, and Sri Lanka, we empowered families and communities to better protect children from violence and abuse, and worked to strengthen national and local child protection systems.
-To ensure children survive and thrive, SCHK supported programmes to improve maternal and child nutrition and well-being in Afghanistan, and to tackle childhood pneumonia in Bangladesh - one of the countries hardest-hit by this devastating yet preventable disease.
-SCHK also worked with families, communities, schools and governments to improve education outcomes for children in Cambodia, China, Laos, Pakistan, Philippines, Thailand and Vietnam.
-To address child poverty, we delivered programmes in China and India to empower youth with the vocational and soft skills needed to earn safe and secure livelihoods in the post-COVID context; we also strengthened child rights governance by helping to eliminate violence and discrimination against at-risk children with disabilities in Vietnam.
-SCHK also supported humanitarian responses across the globe, which helped the Save The Children global movement respond to emergencies across all continents of the world.
+In 2023, SCHK supported development programmes across 18 countries.
+In Bhutan, Mainland China, Laos, Mongolia and Sri Lanka, we empowered families and communities to better protect children from violence and abuse, and worked to strengthen national and local child protection systems.
+To ensure children survive and thrive, SCHK supported programmes to improve maternal and child nutrition and well-being in Afghanistan and Indonesia.
+SCHK also worked with families, communities, schools and governments to improve education outcomes for children in Cambodia, Mainland China, Pakistan, and Thailand.
+To address child poverty, we delivered programmes in Mainland China and India to empower youth with the vocational and soft skills needed to earn safe and secure livelihoods in the post-COVID context; we also strengthened child rights governance by helping to eliminate violence and discrimination against at-risk children with disabilities in Vietnam.

-During 2022, Save the Children's global movement supported more than 34.9 million children and family members affected by humanitarian disasters in over 70 countries.
-SCHK contributed to the global funding, providing vital resources to humanitarian crises such as the conflict that engulfed Ukraine, and the global hunger crisis that devastated dozens of countries worldwide.
-SCHK also secured record annual funding of HK\$14.7 million from the Disaster Relief Fund of the Government of Hong Kong Special Administrative Region (HKDRF).
-Through four HKDRF grants, Save the Children supported the children and families worst-affected by Typhoon Rai - the second-most destructive typhoon to ever hit the Philippines in terms of economic damage - as well as families devastated by the unprecedented flooding in India, Bangladesh, and Pakistan.
+During 2023, Save the Children's global movement supported more than 31.4 million children and family members affected by humanitarian disasters in over 78 countries.
+SCHK contributed to the global funding needs, providing vital resources to humanitarian crises such as the conflict in the occupied Palestinian territory, and the global hunger crisis that devastated dozens of countries worldwide.
+SCHK also secured funding of HK\$4.4 million from the Disaster Relief Fund of the Government of Hong Kong Special Administrative Region (HKDRF) to support the children and families worst-affected by the devastating earthquake in Türkiye.